 When a site for a community residential home has been selected by a sponsoring agency in an area zoned for multifamily, the agency shall notify the chief executive officer of the local government in writing and include in such notice the specific address of the site, the residential licensing category, the number of residents, and the community support requirements of the program.
 Such notice shall also contain a statement from the licensing entity indicating the licensing status of the proposed community residential home and specifying how the home meets applicable licensing criteria for the safe care and supervision of the clients in the home.
 The sponsoring agency shall also provide to the local government the most recently published data compiled from the licensing entities that identifies all community residential homes within the jurisdictional limits of the local government in which the proposed site is to be located.
-The local government shall review the notification of the sponsoring agency in accordance with the zoning ordinance of the jurisdiction.
+The local government shall review the notification of the sponsoring agency in accordance with the zoning ordinance of the jurisdiction.75

-If a local government fails to render a decision to approve or disapprove the proposed home under its zoning ordinance within 60 days, the sponsoring agency may establish the home at the proposed site.
+If a local government fails to render a decision to approve or disapprove the proposed home under its zoning ordinance within 60 days, the sponsoring agency may establish the home at the proposed site.76

-This provision appears to conflict with the earlier paragraph in the state statute establishing that "community residential homes" for six or fewer individuals "shall be allowed in single-family or multifamily zoning without approval by the local government" when the spacing distances are met.
+This provision appears to conflict with the earlier paragraph in the state statute establishing that "community residential homes" for six or fewer individuals "shall be allowed in single-family or multifamily zoning without approval by the local government" when the spacing distances are met.77 scrutiny is applied in single-family zones.
+The basis on which the legislature wrote this provision is an unknown.